jsoomie/fullstack-projects/contact-keeper/README.md

 0.0.65 - Clean up of react project and included a couple more dependency in client

-0.1.0 - Create a basic font end with home page and about page
+0.1.00 - Create a basic font end with home page and about page

+0.1.05 - Create and styled navbar